pjechris/CohesionKit/README.md

 identityMap.store(naughtyDog)
 ```

-If associated value changes you might need to do a double update inside the lib in order to propagate the modifications:
+If associated value changes you might need to do a double update inside the lib in order to properly propagate the modifications:

 ```swift